Agricultural Micronutrients Market

 Source: Secondary Research, Interviews with Experts, MarketsandMarkets Analysis

-The market is also anticipated to be dominated by the molybdenum market due to the importance of the element in the fixation of nitrogen and enzyme functions, especially in legume and cereal crops, and also due to the increasing use of the element to counter nutrient deficiencies in the soil.
+The market is anticipated to be dominated by molybdenum due to the importance of the element in the fixation of nitrogen and enzyme functions, especially in legume and cereal crops, as well as due to the increasing use of the element to counter nutrient deficiencies in the soil.

-The market share is expected to be significant, as micronutrients non-chelated are cost-effective, readily available, and are used widely by many farmers as a mode of conventional or large-scale agriculture.
+The market share of non-chelated micronutrients is expected to be significant, as these micronutrients are are cost-effective, readily available, and are used widely by many farmers as a mode of conventional or large-scale agriculture.

-The foliar application segment segment of the industry is poised to lead due to its quick uptake of nutrients, targeted delivery, and efficiency in rapidly addressing micronutrient deficiencies in a broad spectrum of agricultural products.
+The foliar application is poised to lead due to its quick uptake of nutrients, targeted delivery, and efficiency in rapidly addressing micronutrient deficiencies in a broad spectrum of agricultural products.

 REGION